 22. This statement is effective for years beginning January 1, 2001.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3—Accounting Changes and Corrections of Errors.
 The guidance for structured settlements when the reporting entity acquires the legal right to receive payments is effective December 31, 2018.
+The clarification regarding audits of qualifying collateral pledged for collateral loans in the footnote 2 to paragraph 4, requires applicable audits to be obtained for the 2023 reporting period in the subsequent year.
+In periods after year-end 2023, the audits of equity collateral pledged for collateral loans are required to be obtained for the reporting year in which it was pledged and annually thereafter.
+The annual audit lag shall be consistent from period to period.

 A/S Blank and Instructions (This reflects what is proposed to be adopted in 2023-12BWG.)